weimengting/EmotionBias-SyntheticFaces/README.md

 ---
 ## 📜 License

-This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-You are free to share and adapt the material for any purpose, including commercially, as long as appropriate credit is given.